enfenry/srt/README.md

 # srt
 Repository for several node scripts to deal with SRT files (useful for fan-editing/adding subtitles to foreign shows, etc.).
 Best used in conjunction with Notepad++.

+Each tool has their own README, but here is a summary:

 ## srtConverter
 Use this once you've made a rough pass at creating an SRT file to match your video.
 This will let you adjust the times of lines of dialogue and keep everything in relation to each other.